This post was originally called How to Run a Kick-Off Meeting Like Dr. Flint McGlaughlin of MECLABS and was republished on Marketing Sherpa.

 The more specialized your high-end services, the easier it will be to sell at a premium.

 To write high-ticket service sales copy, be prepared to get very niche.
+Especially if you can tie that specialization to a highly-desirable outcome.

 Sell with your story